DarkThemeHub/GithubDarkTheme/README.md

 Watch this repository for release only to get notified every release.
 There is no auto update! you will need to manually update via theme link below. (potential browser extension maybe a plan for the future to integrate auto update)

-# Install Stylish browser extension.
+# Install Stylus browser extension.
 Chrome: https://chrome.google.com/webstore/search/stylus

 Firefox: https://addons.mozilla.org/en-US/firefox/addon/styl-us/